 Why face perception?

-Face perception is fundamental to social life.
+Face perception is essential to social life.
 We use faces for recognising people, reading their emotions and mental states, and following their attention.
-Face perception depends on special cognitive procedures that are carried out by a network of brain regions that contain face-selective cells.
 The face perception system interacts with other cognitive systems to guide social behaviour and drive complex actions.
-Face perception also attracts researchers from psychology, neuroscience, vision science, and computer science, making it a fruitful area for interdisciplinary work.
-All this makes face perception a good model problem for uncovering deeper principles that govern vision and cognition in the brain.
+Face perception involves dedicated cognitive procedures carried out by a set of brain regions containing face-selective cells.
+Face perception attracts researchers from psychology, neuroscience, vision science, and computer science, making it a fruitful area for interdisciplinary work.
 More on research here.

 A major focus of our research is prosopagnosia – the inability to recognise faces despite otherwise normal vision and cognition.
 Prosopagnosia is usually lifelong and caused by developmental or congenital disorder, but in rare cases prosopagnosia can be acquired following brain damage.
-Prosopagnosia tends to run in families, and it has negative impact on social life and work opportunities.
-Understanding prosopagnosia for its own sake is obviously important, but prosopagnosia also provides a powerful means to study how face perception works, and to address fundamental issues about organisation, development, specialisation, plasticity, and basic architecture of mind and brain.
+Understanding prosopagnosia for its own sake is obviously important, but prosopagnosia also provides a powerful means to study how face perception works, and to tackle fundamental issues about organisation, development, and plasticity of vision and cognition.
 More on prosopagnosia here.